PxtS/Excel_Project_1/README.md

 # Excel_Project_1
-Sales Analysis and customer identification and categorization in MS-Excel from raw sales data
+Data Cleaning and transformation, Sales Analysis and customer identification and categorization in MS-Excel from raw sales data

 ## Tasks done
  - Raw data cleaning